john-science/john-science.github.io/_drafts/2017-01-31-eww-javascript-part-2.md

 The list goes on and on.

 The only solution is to use `===` and `!==`, which are the usual boolean operators from other languages.
-They do not do any type conversion at all.
-To variables of different types are not equal.
-If JavaScript did not include these operators, most of use would write them ourselves as functions.
+They do not do any type conversion.
+Two variables of different types are not equal.
+If JavaScript did not include these operators, most of use would build them ourselves.

 #### Bitwise Operators

 Many, perhaps most, languages include bitwise operators.
-They are meant to be extremely low-level, fast commands that allow you to actually shift around the bits of a binary integer.
-Of course, JavaScript does not have integers, only decimals.
+They are meant to be extremely low-level, fast commands that allow you to shift around the bits of a binary integer.
+Of course, JavaScript does not have integers, only floats.
 This means that JavaScript has to convert your float to an integer before applying the bitwise operators.
 This involves a lot of error-handling and special cases.
 And the end result is so slow there is no reason left to have them in the language.
 Avoid them.

 #### void

-In JavaScript, for some reason, `void` is an operator that takes in a value and returns undefined.
+In JavaScript, for some reason, `void` is an operator that takes in a value and returns `undefined`.
 Which, yes, is exactly as useless as it sounds.
-Find me a good use case for this operator and I will buy you a coffee/beer.

 #### To Be Continued?

-Have I missed something?
 What is it about JavaScript that drives you insane?
-Tell us in the comments below.
+Leave your thoughts in the comments below.